tunderdomb/embrace/README.md

 Embrace is an adapter that provides a standalone api for rendering and compiling templates.
 An additional grunt task is also exposed.

+Embrace helps compile and render templates, with or without a data context, register partials, and copy browser side libraries in to place.

 ## Engines

 ### Mustache